baggerspion/therealpadams.github.io/_posts/2016-12-30-lehmans-law-2.md

 #### Planning 2

 By now, hopefully, technical debt for each user story has been discussed during the Estimation meeting.
-Now it's time to plan how to handle it.
+Now it’s time to plan how to handle it.
 In the same way that the team needs to plan who is going to code which aspects of the user story, they should also take time to plan any technical debt maintenance required: